Chongqing Chicken With Chilies (Laziji, 辣子鸡)

-Following the Chinese imperative that food look good and smell good before it taste good, the ruby, fat, “facing-heaven” chilies glistened and their lightly scorched aroma blended with that of abundant Sichuan pepper to entice and delight us before we ever sank our teeth into the chicken.
+Following the Chinese imperative that food look good and smell good before it taste good, the large ruby chilies glistened and their lightly scorched aroma blended with that of abundant Sichuan pepper to entice and delight us before we ever sank our teeth into the chicken.

 The only bummer to the dish as it’s served in China is that you can’t really sink your teeth into the chicken because it is almost always more bone than chicken.
 Traditionally, Chongqing cooks whack up a whole, quite small chicken, bones and all.
 The Chinese like this, because they like to gnaw on a bone to get to the meat.
 But I’m American, so I prefer a nice chunk of bone-free chicken meat.
 At least we were smart enough to realize that you don’t actually eat the peppercorns or chilies (well, maybe just a few), but instead pick out the chicken bits, which are coated with just the right amount of mala hot-and-numbing oil.

-Since that encounter, I’ve ordered Chongqing chicken many times in Chengdu—though never in Chongqing, the autonomous megalapolis where it originated and which used to be part of Sichuan Province.
+Since that encounter, I’ve ordered Chongqing chicken many times in Chengdu—and eventually in Chongqing, the autonomous megalapolis where it originated and which used to be part of Sichuan Province.
 Not many versions have strayed from the traditional—though I once had one that incorporated fried, small-diced potato.
 Yum.

 Funny enough, Sichuan hot chicken reminds me of the most famous dish indigenous to my city—Nashville hot chicken.
 Nashville’s version is fried chicken that packs a real punch if you order the “hot,” and a total knock-out if you order the “extra hot.”
 The original purveyor of hot chicken zealously guards its recipe, but folks have figured out that it is probably marinated in a chili pepper brine, fried in a chili batter and, after it comes out of the fryer, brushed with chili-laden lard.
 Yes, it’s hot.
 And it’s soooo good.

-I have to give a nod here to my friend Dub, who wanted to open a hot-chicken truck in Nashville but secretly prepare the chicken Sichuan mala style, with the addition of Sichuan pepper to the chili pepper—”People won’t know what hit ’em.”
+I have to give a nod here to my friend Dub, who wanted (very presciently, in 2015) to open a hot-chicken truck in Nashville but secretly prepare the chicken Sichuan mala style, with the addition of Sichuan pepper to the chili pepper—”People won’t know what hit ’em.”

 The chicken bits are fried twice, as they do in Sichuan, and should end up both crispy and tender.
-I then use chili flakes, red Sichuan peppercorns and, sometimes, fresh-pine-scented green Sichuan pepper in the finishing stir-fry oil.
+I then use Sichuan ground chilies, red Sichuan peppercorns and, sometimes, fresh-pine-scented green Sichuan peppercorns in the finishing stir-fry oil.